 end-to-end app: bloom

-Designing a medical hair and mood tracking app for people with alopecia areata to promote mentorship and community, as well as bolster collaboration with physicians via image organization.
+Designing a medical hair and mood tracking app for people with alopecia areata to bolster collaboration with physicians via image organization.

 Skills: UX research, UX design, brand design